 A. If small businesses were involved in the development of the rules, please identify the business(es).

-Small business was involved in the development of rule changes only in as much as making recommendations during the workgroups to the Board and not specifically to the agency on specifics concerning the proposed rule changes.
+Small business was involved in the development of rules only in as much as making recommendations during the workgroups to the Board and not specifically to the agency on specifics concerning the proposed rules.